An $\mathfrak{sl}_2$ action on link homology of T(2,k) torus links: The -equivariant complex

-Note that by the induction hypothesis, the part of \(C(A_k)\) excluding the leftmost term is the complex \(q^{-1}C(A_{k-1})\).
-Thus the portion of the diagram above excluding the leftmost column must be isomorphic to \(q^{-1} C(A_k)\).
-Therefore the entire diagram is isomorphic to:
+By the induction hypothesis, the part of \(C^*(A_k)\) excluding the leftmost term is the complex \(q^{-1}C^*(A_{k-1})\).
+Thus the portion of \eqref{above} excluding the leftmost column must be isomorphic to \(q^{-1} C^*(A_k)\).
+Therefore the entire diagram is isomorphic to